jgwill/olca/narrativemap.md

 # Narrative Map

 This branch refactors oLCa to rely on the coaiapy package and upgrades to LangGraph 0.4.8.
-Streaming via websockets is now documented and the CLI exposes new helpers such as `olca coaia`.
+Streaming via websockets is documented and the CLI exposes new helpers such as `olca coaia`.
 Examples illustrate dataset management, typed-state graphs, and a prototype LangGraph chat agent.
-Recent work integrates persistent session memory using LangGraph's `InMemoryStore`.
+Persistent session memory is now available via `olca.persistent_memory`, and documentation clarifies optional Pillow support for CLI help.

 ## Commit Timeline
 - e2dc954: consolidated docs, introduced coaiapy wrappers, and added example folders